mrsimpson/slides-data-in-motion/slides.md

 - Complexity: Learning curve
 - Monitoring
 - State backend
-- Job manager / task-manager communication
+- Job manager / task manager communication
 - Running and scaling the infrastructure (Choose your ~~poison~~ operations model)

 <!--

 Stream processing requires a **different mental model** compared to state-oriented application programming models.

 Also, there's an **"event" in "eventual consistency"**.
-While Flink will make sure, that in the end, everything is processed consistently, there might be steps in between where some parts have been processed, while others are sill pending.
+While Flink will make sure, that in the end, everything is processed consistently, there might be steps in between where some parts have been processed, while others are still pending.
 This may require explanations to the user on the UI.

-Observing, how a continuosly running application behaves requires appropriate metrics.
+Observing, how a continuously running application behaves requires appropriate metrics.
 They deviate from what's common to observe for restful applications.

-The way, jobmanager and taskmanager interact, also with the state-backend, is not easy to understand.
+The way, job manager and task manager interact, also with the state-backend, is not easy to understand.
 It's deeply integrated into the tooling.
 -->

 ---

-### How respond to those challenges
+### How to respond to those challenges

 <v-clicks>

 - Acknowledge it's a tricky problem
 - Start small in functional scope, but realistic wrt volume
-- Include the other elements of the streaming archicture (Schema Registry!)
+- Include the other elements of the streaming architecture (Schema Registry!)
 - Set up custom metrics from the beginning
 - Start with a Managed Service (AWS or Azure)